 References:

-The student should be particularly expert in Python programming, be registered at the MA module on computational intelligence, and have a passion for interdisciplinary research.
-An internship on related topics is possible.
+The student should be an expert in Python programming, be registered in the MA module on computational intelligence, be proficient in Machine Learning and have a passion for interdisciplinary applied research.

 References: